Walter Gropius: Bauhaus period (1919–1932)

-Post-Bauhaus (1933–1945)
+England (1934–1937)

 The rise of Hitler in the 1930s would soon drive Gropius out of Germany.
 Before that, however, he did accept an invitation in early 1933 to compete for the design of the new Reichsbank building and submitted a detailed plan.
+He also designed furniture, cars, high-rise housing developments Siedlung and an unrealized Palace of the Soviets in Moscow.